 Crispy Oven-Fried Chicken

-As the weather gets colder, it's natural to crave comforting, fried foods—and this crispy oven fried chicken will satisfy that craving.
-You can make large batches of it if you're serving dinner for a crowd, too!
+It's natural to crave comforting, fried foods—and this crispy oven fried chicken will satisfy that craving.
+You can make large batches of it if you're serving dinner for a big family, too!

 Get our recipe for Crispy Oven-Fried Chicken.